adhi0331/cse15l-lab-reports/lab-report-3-week-6.md

 ![](/labreport3-screenshots/option3/runningCopiedMarkdownParse.png)

 We can then see in this image that I was able to run the copied markdown parse file test in the remote server after I ssh into it.
-However doing this could be tedious since it requires me to move it, wait for the server to connect, and then run additional tests to run the tests.
+However doing this could be tedious since it requires me to move it, wait for the server to connect, and then run additional commands to run the tests.

 ![](/labreport3-screenshots/option3/oneLine1.png)